Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Sant’Anna Arresi to Chia:

-In Sant’Anna, shortly after the start, stop to see the nuraghi.
-The first part of the ride, for about 6 miles, follows the state road SS226, where bikers are frequent, and where you need to ride carefully.
-From there an internal country road take you to the coast.
-Then you will follow a very scenic rolling route, with a couple of moderate hills.
-During the summer pay close attention to cars parked on the road nearby beaches.
+In Sant’Anna, shortly after the start, stop in the center of town to see the nuraghi.
+The first part of the ride, for about 6 miles, follows state road SS226, where although bikers are frequent, traffic necessitates caution.
+You soon turn off the busier road to a quiet country road descending to the coast.
+Then you begin a stunning rolling route, with a couple of moderate hills.
+During the summer pay close attention to cars parked on the road near beaches.
 Motorbikes and tourists stop in the middle of the road to take pictures.
 Consider a lunch stop just before Chia, at the Turredda beach restaurant, or in Chia.

-The optional ride (and partial walk), that we highly recommend, allows you time to explore Chia, the lagoon with flamingoes, the sand dunes, and Cala Cipolla Bay.
-You ride on a sandy path for a short stretch and can park your bike it the parking.
-From the parking, walk till almost the lighthouse.
-Today the lighthouse of Spartivento is a hotel.
-At the hotel gate, you may continue on foot until you reach the lighthouse/hotel.
+The short optional ride is highly recommended, allowing you time to explore Chia, the lagoon with flamingoes, the sand dunes, and Cala Cipolla Bay.
+You ride on a sandy path for a short stretch and may stop for a swim or to simply drink in the views

 Included Meals: Breakfast